pooltogether/pooltogether-pool-contracts/README.md

 ## Winner Selection

 When a Pool administrator opens a new draw, they commit a hash of a secret and salt.
 When the Pool administrator rewards a draw, they reveal the secret and salt.
-The secret is combined with the hash of the gross winnings to serve as the entropy used to randomly select a winner.
+The secret is then hashed and used to randomly select a winner.

 Decentralizing this portion of the protocol is very high on our to-do list.